EskilAl/Obsidian/Computer Vision/Introduction.md

 	- Challenges are different in each case.
 - But huge progress has been made in the last years: what us i

-- Aims to offer a similar, if not better, capability to a machine or computer, Computer Vision is concerned with the automatic extraction, analysis and understanding of useful information from a singel image or a sequence of images.
+- Aims to offer a similar, if not better, capability to a **machine** or **computer**, **Computer Vision** is concerned with the automatic extraction, analysis and understanding of useful information from a singe image or a sequence of images.

+# Computer vision and nearby fields
+- Computer graphics: models to images
+- Computational photography images to images
+- Computer vision: images to models

+# Components of a computer vision system

+- Scene interpretation -> Computer -> Lighting

+# Computer Vision pipeline

+Image acquisition -> Pre-Processing -> Feature extraction -> Detection and segmentation -> High-level processing -> output -> Application

+# Fundamental